PlaidWeb/Publ/example_site/content/blog/20180402 first blog.md

 I feel like Disqus comments for immediate responses and reblogs/mutual commentary are the way to go in general.
 Maybe that's just because I'm used to that from Tumblr.

 Having some means of tracking inbound links to see where external commentary is taking place would be good, I guess.
-Trackbacks were a miserable failure but tracking `Http-Referer` headers and showing them on the dashboard would probably be enough.
+Trackbacks were a miserable failure but tracking HTTP `Referer` [sic] headers and showing them on the dashboard would probably be enough.

 And on that note...